What Fire Extinguisher do you use in a Kitchen?

 Features Of A Class F Fire Extinguisher in the Kitchen

-Firstly, a Class F kitchen fire extinguisher is typically a wet chemical extinguishing agent.
+Firstly, a Class F kitchen fire extinguisher is typically a PFAS-free wet chemical extinguishing agent.
 This canary yellow-labelled extinguishing agent is a solution made of potassium.
 Potassium will act as both a coolant and a preventative measure against splashing and spitting oils.
 Cooling the flame is vital as this prevents the flame from continuing to spread.
 Secondly, potassium salts will react with the hot oils and cause saponification.
-This soapy solution will then coat the surface of the flame and cause asphyxiation as no oxygen will be able to reach the combustible.
+This soapy solution will then coat the surface of the flame and cause asphyxiation, as no oxygen will be able to reach the combustible.

 Wet chemical fire extinguishers have a wide spray pattern and a long reach.
 This makes it easier to use in tight areas like kitchens or near ovens and grills.
 Generally, these are tight areas where you might need to douse flames from a distance before approaching them directly.
-Also, these fire extinguishers have a low pressure so you don’t have to worry about being blown back when using one.
+Also, these fire extinguishers have a low pressure, so you don’t have to worry about being blown back when using one.
 In addition to Class F fires, a wet chemical fire extinguisher can often tackle Class A and Class B fires.

 Kitchen Fire Extinguisher

-There are a few things to consider when choosing the best place for your fire extinguisher.
+There are a few things to consider when choosing the best place for your kitchen fire extinguisher.
 It should be located in an area where people will see it and use it easily.
 Also, it should be somewhere that won’t cause too much carnage e.g. in busy footfall areas.
+Where to put your fire extinguisher in your vehicle.

 Fire Extinguisher Positioning